markovchainsmoker/AIND-Planning/research_review.md

-### AIND 2018 Term 1
-### Carl Wennstam
-### Research Review
+### [AIND 2018 Term 1] Carl Wennstam - Research Review

+---
-# Planners in game design
+# Planners in game AI design

 ## Synopsis

-There are many ways to define AI.
-The two definitions given by our lecturers are Peter Norvig:
+Several definitions of AI exist, along two dimensions Thinking (Humanly vs Rationally) and Acting (Humanly vs Rationally).
+The two definitions given by our lecturers are as follows:

-*The study of rational behavior.

-Thad Starner's definition of AI
+>AI is programming a computer to do the right thing *when you don't know what the right things is*.

+**Peter Norvig**

-*Clever solutions to exponential problems.
+>AI is clever solutions to exponential problems.

+**Thad Starner**

-Planning seems to me the subset of AI which fits best with both these definitions.
+Planning seems to be one of the fields of AI which fits best with both these definitions.
 But how useful is it currently?

 ![Progression air cargo search](images/Progression.PNG)